huggingface/optimum-habana/examples/stable-diffusion/README.md

 > The first batch of images entails a performance penalty.
 All subsequent batches will be generated much faster.
 > You can enable this mode with `--use_hpu_graphs`.

-> Please note: there is a regression with "--guidance_scale 0.0" for the latest release.
+> Note: there is a regression with "--guidance_scale 0.0" in current release which will be addressed in later releases.
+Setting `--guidance_scale` to a value larger than 1 resolves the regression.

 ### Stable Diffusion 3 (SD3)